thilk/sockpuppet-config/README.md

 Sockpuppet makes cluster management simple.

+## Who should use Sockpuppet?

+Anyone tired of the complexity and overhead of e.g. Puppet, Chef, etc.

+All you need to do is make a directory with the desired config files, specify how to handle each one (in an optionally-host-dependent manner), and run sockpuppet.sh once on each host that you want to control.

+Sockpuppet will automatically update itself and its instructions from the provided central location, indefinitely, unless uninstalled.

+Currently *nix-only, for the foreseeable future.

 ## How to use Sockpuppet:

 Simply specify a master directory containing the desired files, specify how to